What Is Guardianship?

-Guardianship is the process of taking legal responsibility for another person without permanently adopting them.
+Guardianship is the process of taking legal responsibility for another person – usually under the supervision and direction of the court.
 Guardianship can be a voluntary or involuntary process.
 Guardianship may be granted over adults or minors.

 In a voluntary Guardianship, a person with legal responsibility for himself or another person nominates a Guardian over the person for whom he has responsibility.
 The Courts may or may not be involved in this process.
 If the Courts are not involved, the Guardianship is only valid for six months before it must be renewed.
 Where the Courts do get involved, Guardianship can continue until such time as it is no longer needed.

 In an involuntary Guardianship, the prospective Guardian must request Guardianship over the prospective Ward/Protected Person from the Court.
 The prospective Guardian must prove to the Court that the Guardianship is necessary.
 In the case of an adult Guardianship, the prospective Guardian must prove that the prospective Ward is unable to care for him or herself.
 Such proof is usually is provided through a medical and/or psychiatric examination wherein the prospective Ward is deemed incompetent to continue self care.
 In the case of a Guardianship for a minor, the prospective Guardian must prove that the child’s current caretakers are incapable of caring for the Child.
 Such proof can come in the form of personal testimony, reports from Child Protective Services, Police Reports, Child Interviews, or Court-ordered reports.